cdave1/ftgles/README.md

 Performance of the SimpleLayout class was previously very slow, but was recently improved in a recent build.

-There is a [Performance test application](https://github.com/cdave1/ftgles/tree/master/Demos/iOS/PerformanceTest/) that will show the framerate of a screen full of text rendered using the SimpleLayout class, along with several font faces.
+There is a [Performance test application](https://github.com/cdave1/ftgles/tree/master/Demos/iOS/PerformanceTest) that will show the framerate of a screen full of text rendered using the SimpleLayout class, along with several font faces.

 ## Licenses

+MIT License:

  - FTGLES License [here](http://github.com/cdave1/ftgles/blob/master/LICENSE.md)
  - Original FTGL License [here](https://github.com/cdave1/ftgles/blob/master/ftgles/COPYING)